kliment/Printrun/README.md

 and enjoy the `pronterface`, `pronsole`, ... commands directly.

-*Note:* Printserve is not currently included in the arch package.
+*Note:* Prontserve is not currently included in the arch package.

 # USING PRONTERFACE